ARTICLE I – NAME

 ARTICLE IV – MEMBERSHIP

 Section 1.
-There shall be six (6) classes of membership in this Association, namely: Company, Individual, Associate, Honorary, Vendor and Supporting.
+There shall be seven (7) classes of membership in this Association, namely: Active, Independent Contractor, Associate, Honorary, Retired, Vendor and Supporting.

 Section 4.
 Associate Member.
 An Associate member shall be an individual engaged in the process serving, court filing, photocopy, or attorney service business located outside of the State of California.
-Associate members shall be entitled to a listing in the association Membership Directory under the Associate member section; however, they may not make reference to any branch office(s) that they may have in California, unless they opt to also have a Company membership for at least one of their California branches (see Company Membership).
+Associate members shall be entitled to a listing in the association Membership Directory under the Associate member section; however, they may not make reference to any branch office(s) that they may have in California, unless they opt to also have an Active membership.
 Associate members may advertise their company name in all association produced directories, publications and on the website.
-Associate members shall be eligible for an enhanced listing on the association website under the associate member section.
+Associate members shall be eligible for a listing on the association website under the associate member section.
 Associate members may not vote, or hold office, elected or appointed; but may serve on or chair a committee.

 Section 7.
 Vendor Member.
 A Vendor member shall be any company associated with the process serving, court filing, photocopy, or attorney service profession, except owners, partners, or stockholding corporate officers of process serving, photocopy or attorney service firms.
 Vendor members may advertise their company name in all association directories and publications.
 Vendor members shall be entitled to a listing in the association Membership Directory under the Vendor member section.
 Vendor members may not vote, hold any office, elected or appointed; but may serve on or chair a committee.

 Section 8.
 Supporting Member.
 A Supporting member shall be an individual who is associated with the legal profession who is not otherwise eligible for any other membership category.
 Supporting members shall be entitled to receive all publications and notices, attend meetings, training courses, annual conferences, and may serve on committees.
 Supporting members may not vote or hold office, elected or appointed.